 Instead, let’s talk about the way it looks.
 Check out the crispy outer bark and those fork-tender inside pieces.
 This beef barbacoa recipe is pretty much the husband’s dream dinner.
 No need to add anything else, he’ll just have a plate of beef, please.

 I did garnish it with a little cilantro so he’d get his daily serving of vegetables.

 Ahhhh, just kidding.
 I had you there for a minute, didn’t I?

 Sadly, I didn’t really allow him to eat an entire plate of beef for dinner.
 Instead, I made Barbacoa Beef Bowls.
 Yes, they were awesome!

 I’m trying really hard to put together more “regular” meals for us to eat for dinner.
 Most days I open the fridge to look for something to have for dinner and it’s just a hodgepodge of random dishes.
 A Thai-style soup, some lemon-pepper roast vegetables, and taco meat.
 Hmmmmm.

 I mean, I’m creative, but I’m not THAT creative.
 I’m trying to organize my blog cooking by region-of-origin each week now so we have more cohesive meals.

-This recipe is awesome because you can make it and either use it up right away, or freeze some of it for later.
+This slow cooker beef barbacoa recipe is awesome because you can make it and either use it up right away, or freeze some of it for later.
 Besides making Barbacoa Beef Bowls, or a barbacoa salad, you can also use it as a filling for barbacoa tacos, barbacoa quesadillas, barbacoa burritos, and barbacoa tamales.